sthasusen/Android__Frontend/README.md

-# finalassignment-SushilBudhathoki
+# finalassignment-SushenShrestha
-finalassignment-SushilBudhathoki created by GitHub Classroom

-Features of online burger
+Features of online Pizza
 1. it has system of booking the products
 2. it can add and delete the product
 3. it shows the location of the store